Big January Giveaway - Click Here For More Details

-Planning a trip to the beautiful 'Lo Stivale'?
+Planning a trip to the beautiful "lo Stivale"?
 Then you've come to the right place for your travel insurance.
-Find out how to choose the best Italy travel insurance, along with how to stay safe while you're in Italy, and how to get the most out of your trip.
+Find out how to choose the right travel insurance, along with how to stay safe while you're in Italy, with tips on how to get the most out of your trip.

 As a UK citizen you may wonder whether it's worth taking out travel insurance for somewhere like Italy, a country within Europe and only a couple hours away by plane.
 Yet, there are a host of reasons why taking out reliable travel insurance to Italy should be on your 'to-do-list' before leaving the borders of the UK.

 Medical cover in Italy

 For many travelling in the EU, getting travel insurance might seem like a waste of time when there is the Ehic card.
 However, what many don't realise is that the benefits and value of the Ehic card differs from country to country.
 In Italy, an Ehic card will not cover you for medical repatriation, on-going medical care you might need while away, and medical treatment classed as 'non-urgent'.
 So, you could end up with a hefty medical bill if all you have is the Ehic card and not a proper travel insurance for Italy.

 Extreme sports in Italy

 Perhaps you're going canyoning in Umbria or rafting in Valtellina?
 Then it would certainly be unwise to travel to Italy without insurance for these activities.
 While you might think that the Ehic card will cover you for medical emergencies, this might not be the case if you end up having an accident somewhere in the Dolomites and need to be rescued by helicopter.
 In which case, you could end up with medical fees of up a couple million, and no one to help out.
 Thankfully, it's easy to get properly covered for any extreme sports you have planned in Italy, for a reasonable price.
 Find out more about how you can get extreme sports cover, on our extreme sports travel insurance page.